Glenn Murray: Crystal Palace

-Return to Palace

 At the end of January 2015, Murray signed a contract extension with Palace until 2017.
 On 28 February, he scored twice and was sent off for two bookings as Palace won 3–1 away to West Ham United.
 Murray opened the scoring as Palace defeated reigning Premier League champions Manchester City 2–1 on 6 April.
 Murray continued his goalscoring form by giving Palace a 1–0 lead in their 4–1 win at Sunderland on 11 April.
 Eight days later, Murray was selected in the Football Manager Team of the Decade at the Football League Awards.
 On 16 May against Liverpool, in Steven Gerrard's final match at Anfield, Murray's penalty was saved by Simon Mignolet but he hit in the rebound to confirm a 3–1 victory.

 AFC Bournemouth

 On 7 August 2015, Crystal Palace rejected a £3 million bid for Murray from Premier League rivals AFC Bournemouth.
 On 1 September, an improved bid of £4 million was accepted, and Murray joined the club on a three-year deal.
 He scored his first goal for Bournemouth on 3 October in a 1–1 draw with Watford, a fellow newly promoted team, but had a penalty saved late on.
 He scored a consolation goal in the following match, a 5–1 loss at Manchester City.
 In December, he scored a late headed goal to clinch a win against reigning champions Chelsea at Stamford Bridge.